katmai/r01/README.md

 # r01
 Modifications for the ClockworkPi DevTerm R01

+# What is this?
+You may notice that things here are awfully simple. i've tried to keep everything - if you want to look underneath - 1-2 commands away.
+For now, they will have to stay simple, until i get the behavior i want.
+Everything today is a wrapper of a wrapper of another wrapper, and when i am trying to figure something out, i have to go through chains of dependencies when most of the times, all that's been abstracted into oblivion is: "cat $file".

+## Instructions:
 0. It's preferable that you flash a fresh DevTerm install from: http://dl.clockworkpi.com/DevTerm_R01_v0.2a.img.bz2 .
 (You can use Balena Etcher to easily write to an SD Card)
 1. Once booted, you will first need to get internet connectivity: **Press Ctrl+Alt+n** to to open NetworkManager and connect to your favorite wi-fi.
 2. Open up a terminal **Ctrl+Alt+t** and clone the repo: